Managing Connections

 +

 This section describes how to connect the Python Columnar SDK to a Columnar cluster.
-It contains best practices as well as information on TLS/SSL and advanced connection options, and a sub-page on troubleshooting Cloud connections.
+It contains best practices as well as information on TLS/SSL and advanced connection options.

 Our Getting Started pages cover the basics of making a connection to a Capella or self-managed Couchbase cluster.
 This page is a wider look at the topic.